gsxryan/Powershell-Scripts/README.md

  - **SCCM-PullWinPEImagingLogs**
  Useful if your environment utilizes WinPE environment for Imaging Desktops.
 This captures logfiles from both the pre-and post-imaging states to ensure you get full coverage when troubleshooting issues with imaging completion.
 You can then utilize grep or Select-String in powershell to find keywords or error messages related to your issue.

+ - **RCAScanner-DLP38Citrix**
+ Template to scan application versions on all machines to identify RCA.
+This could be modified for other applications you suspect may conflict with each other to identify trends between Healthy and Unhealthy machines.
+In this case users were reporting issues with attached USB Devices.
+This will scan all attached USB devices and look for a specific error state (Code 38).
+We suspected a conflict between Citrix and McAfee after taking a look at Installed Applications versions manually.
+We needed to extend this to all machines that could have USB issues before they became a problem for the help desk.
+The root cause from this script was detected to be an error between a specific version of Citrix Receiver, and McAfee DLP on a specific Hardware model.
+In the short term, the Citrix Version was updated on those models before the Help Desk was consumed with service calls.
+In the long term, both clients were updated.

 ## Windows Operations
 ### For Windows Server/Desktop Administrators, Tier 2 Help desk, Root Cause Analysis, etc